henriquelaureano/lme15/README.md

 > Repository with the activities made during the discipline ce092
 >  (extensions of regression models) in the second semester of 2015.

-Above in the folders we have the rmd files, below we have the link to the html files.
+Above in the folders we have the rmd files and some r scripts, below we have the link to the html files.

 Professor: [Paulo Justiniano](http://leg.ufpr.br/~paulojus/)